cdp-trial-patterns/data-in-motion/03_resize_image.md

 ## 3.1 Designing the flow

+---
+**Note:**

+As an alternative to building the flow from scratch, you can go to the Catalog and select the completed use case flow definition named "Use Case 3 - Cloudera - Resize image function".
+The CRN of this published flow definition can be used for the reference in Section 3.1.1 Step #25 below.
+If you do decide to build the flow from scratch and run into issues during development, you can select "Use Case 3 - Cloudera - Resize image function" and then select "Create New Draft" to open it in the Flow Designer in order to compare to your flow.

+---

 ### 3.1.1 Flow for AWS

 1. Go into Cloudera DataFlow / Flow Design and create a new draft and name it _functions_flow_.